decompals/ultralib/README.md

 ## Build dependencies

+The Modern SDK is required.
+Install it [here](https://crashoveride95.github.io/n64hbrew/modernsdk/index.html)

-The build process requires the following packages:
+The build process additionally requires the following packages:

 - build-essential
 - python3

-Under Debian / Ubunutu you can install them with the following commands:
+Under Debian / Ubuntu you can install them with the following commands:

 ```bash
 sudo apt update